 Recommended Read: How to Create a Sponsorship Strategy that Maximizes Event Revenue

 Despite multiple technology solutions on the market, most meeting and event planners use Excel or Google Sheets for their budget planning process.
 Each of the expenses and revenues mentioned above would each be one line item in your budget.
 Group your expenses and revenues in a way that makes sense for your specific event.
-For example, ‘site’, ‘decorations’, ‘publicity’ and so forth could be potential categories.
+For example, ‘site’, ‘decorations’, ‘publicity’, ‘swag box’ and so forth could be potential categories.
 If you’re organising a hybrid event you may find it useful to create broad categories such as ‘in-person’ and ‘virtual’ and then subcategorize.

 We recommend assigning specific titles or categories to make tracking and reporting simpler.
 You should also have two columns for estimated and actual numbers.
 The most practical way to forecast expenses and revenues is to look at past years, and use an average of those numbers as a starting point.
 However, if you have never organized a hybrid event before, it can be useful to source quotes for additional technical costs from suppliers, and ask other planners how close their forecasts were to actuals.
 It’s important to understand all the numbers in your budget and be able to explain where they come from.
 Always save all invoices and receipts to back up your event budget.